Horse racing betting is all about good luck and great judgement – yet sometimes the jargon surrounding the sport can be tricky to decipher.

 And one of the weirdest eccentricities in racing betting is Rule 4.
-This is a weird clause in horse racing that can sometimes catch punters unawares.
+This is an odd clause in horse racing that can sometimes catch punters unawares.
 And while it isn’t regularly used, knowing when Rule 4 in horse racing is being applied will certainly help you out in the future.

 WHAT IS RULE 4?

 So what’s Rule 4 all about?
-Well, Rule 4 is simply a deduction that is made to winning bets – often in horse racing – when the race is impacted by a horse not running.
-It is a fair method of recalculating bets that have already been placed when suddenly a horse is withdrawn.
+Well, Rule 4 is simply a deduction that is made to winning bets – often in horse racing – when the race is impacted by one or more horses not running.
+It is a fair method of recalculating bets that have already been placed when suddenly a horse (or horses) is withdrawn.

 For example, if you bet on the second favourite to win a race at 5/1, but the favourite withdraws just before the race, then your chances of winning suddenly shoot up.
 To adjust for the non-runners, Rule 4 calculates what the true odds of each remaining horse now are.

-Don’t worry, you won’t have to do anything when Rule 4 kicks in but it’s worth being aware of the clause in case you’re banking on a specific return from the race.
+Don’t worry, you won’t have to do anything when Rule 4 kicks in but it is worth being aware of the clause in case you’re banking on a specific return from the race.

 DOES RULE 4 AFFECT MY PAYOUT?